avanpo/avanpo.github.io/_posts/2019-08-17-redpwnctf-mallcop.md

     son_dists[store] = curr_dist
     if minimax_dists[store] <= curr_dist:
         # This is a border store.
 A mini Max can get to this store earlier or
-	# simulatenously and block off the mall beyond this.
+	# simultaneously and block off the mall beyond this.
         return 1
     count = 0
     for next_store, step_dist in edges[store]: